 Japanese regulators will not extend a deadline for Olympus to report its financial results, sources with knowledge of the matter said, leaving the scandal-hit company with less than two weeks to correct two decades of accounting and avoid delisting.

-Olympus and its auditors are scrambling to correct past earnings statements and submit its latest results after the company admitted to a cover-up of securities losses dating back to the 1990's.
-If they cannot meet the December 14 deadline Olympus will automatically be delisted under stock exchange rules.
+Olympus and its auditors are scrambling to correct past earnings statements and submit its latest results after the company admitted to a cover-up of securities losses dating back to the 1990s.
+If they cannot meet the Dec.
+14 deadline, Olympus will automatically be delisted under stock-exchange rules.

 If Olympus had come clean earlier about the loss cover-up, it could have started investigating earlier and would have had enough time to meet its deadline, said one of the sources, speaking on condition of anonymity.

 A special exception will not be made for Olympus, another source close to the regulator said.